About us

 Co-founder

-She is a tenured professor at the School of Economics and Vice Rector of Research and Creation at the Research and Creation of the Universidad de los Andes.
-She is an economist and political scientist from this university, with a master's degree in Economics and in Economic Epistemology from the University of Paris I Panthéon-Sorbonne. and in Economic Epistemology from the University of Paris I Panthéon-Sorbonne, and PhD in Economics from the University of Paris X Nanterre.
+She is a tenured professor at the Faculty of Economics and Vice Rector of Research and Creation at the Universidad de los Andes.
+She is an economist and political scientist from this university, with a master's degree in Economics and in Economic Epistemology from the University of Paris I Panthéon-Sorbonne, and a PhD in Economics from the University of Paris X Nanterre.

 General Coordination